Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 ## Installation

 1. Head over to the [Releases](https://github.com/Atlinx/Godot-Mono-CustomResourceRegistry/releases/latest) page of this repository.
-2. Download the "MonoCustomResourceRegistry_vXX.XX.XX" zip file of a release, unzip it, and move the "MonoCustomResourceRegistry" folder that's inside under the "res://addons" directory in your Godot project.
+2. Download the "Releaze.zip" file of a release, unzip it, and move the "MonoCustomResourceRegistry" folder that's inside under the "res://addons" directory in your Godot project.
 3. Press the **Build** button on the top right of Godot editor to rebuild the solution.
 4. Go to **Project Settings > Plugins** and press the **Enable** checkbox next to the CustomResourceRegistry plugin to enable the plugin.
 This will create a **"CRR"** button on the top right of the editor.